Ecological grief: Background and characteristics

 Almost six in ten respondents reported that a severe effect of climate change has already occurred where they live, with 38% expecting to be displaced from their homes in the next 25 years because of climate change.

 In the US, Democrats (blue) and Republicans (red) differ in views of the seriousness of addressing climate change, with the gap widening since the late 2010s mainly through Democrats' share increasing.

-Usage of "ecological grief" dates back to at least 1940, where Aldo Leopold used the term to refer to the pain of environmental loss.
+Usage of "grief" in response to ecological loss dates back to at least 1940, where Aldo Leopold used the term to refer to the pain of environmental loss.
 In A Sand County Almanac, Leopold wrote that "One of the penalties of an ecological education is to live alone in a world of wounds".
 The phenomena of ecological grief became more widespread in the 21st century along with the worsening climate crisis.

 In 2018, Cunsolo and Ellis wrote that "grief is a natural and legitimate response to ecological loss, and one that may become more common as climate impacts worsen."

 Australian philosopher Glenn Albrecht coined the term solastalgia, publishing the first academic paper on the idea in 2005.
 The term is derived from word root solacium (meaning "comfort") and the suffix -algia (meaning "pain"), suggesting a loss of comfort, and akin to the terms climate grief, ecological grief, and environmental melancholia.
 A 2022 article in The Atlantic described solastalgia as a response to "losing your home while staying in one place".
 The article said the word "seemed to tap into a kind of angst about life on a warming planet", the word inspiring an instrumental music track in the U.K., an album in Slovenia, and a porcelain representation.

 A survey was conducted to measure the eco-guilt, anxiety and grief on mental health and its effect on the likeliness of pro-environmental behavior based on sociodemographic characteristics.
 Participants were asked a series of pro-environmental questions and asked to rate on a 5 point scale - 1 being almost never and 5 being always/almost always.
 The results indicated that women had higher overall score in each parameter of the study.
 Individuals living in rural areas displayed a greater sense of ecological grief compared to those living in suburban areas, which were allotted to the idea that those individuals experienced higher levels of first-hand loss.